 Family Technology Rules of Steve Jobs and Other Top Tech People

-An article at The Unbounded Spirit talks about the trend of tech executives and engineers to not only limit technology at home, but also to send their kids to Waldorf Schools that avoid computers and focus on hands-on learning.
+An article at The Unbounded Spirit (no longer available) talked about the trend of tech executives and engineers to not only limit technology at home, but also to send their kids to Waldorf Schools that avoid computers and focus on hands-on learning.
 That sounds similar to the focus of many in Montessori education who choose to limit technology and focus on hands-on learning instead.

 I grew up (and raised my kids) without worries about technology.
 I’d hate to see kids today miss out on all the great ideas and hands-on learning that are available outside the world of technology.